10.10. Regressions in 6.0.0

 [RTI Issue ID CORE-11378]

-A DataReader may have provided the application a malformed sample containing an invalid value (not null-terminated) for a string member.
-The string member may not have been null-terminated, resulting in undefined behavior if the application tried to access it.
+A DataReader might provide the application a malformed sample containing an invalid value (not null-terminated) for a string member.
+The string member might not be null-terminated, resulting in undefined behavior if the application tries to access it.

 Fixed in: 6.1.1